th-koeln-intia/maker-blocks/blocks/rfid_reader/readme.md

 # RFID-Reader mit MQTT anbindung
-Dieses Device scant RFID-Chips und sendet den gespeicherten String an ein MQTT-Topic
+This device scans RFID-Chips and send the saved strings to a MQTT-Topic

 ## Hardware
  - NodeMCU (ESP8266/ESP-12E)